gilleslabs/learn-chef-hpoo-content-pack/readme.md

 HP-OO learn-chef content pack relies on RPC to pass instruction to chef-mgmt-win VM, **please ensure to allow RPC traffic in Windows firewall rules**
 For the sake of simplicity you can also simply disable Windows Firewall on chef-mgmt-win VM.

-####Integrate HP-OO learn-chef content Pack in HP Operations Orchestrator Studio
+####Integrate HP-OO learn-chef content Pack in HP Operations Orchestrator Studio: